pcarrenom/ECE4078_Practicals/README.md

 ## Instructions

-- A new folder containing the notebook to be used during the week's lecture will be uploaded on Tuesday mornings.
+- A new folder containing the notebook to be used during the week's lecture will be uploaded the day before the lecture (Monday night at the lastest).
-- You will be asked to submit the solution to the week's programming exercises by Friday 12:00am at the latest.
+- You will be asked to submit the solution to the week's programming exercises by the Monday 11:55pm before the next lecture at the latest (e.g., Week 03 notebooks are to be submitted on Monday of Week 04).
 Submissions will be done through Moodle.
 - Your submision must follow this naming convention: [Student_ID]_Practical[WeekNumber].ipynb (e.g., pcar6547_Practical01.ipynb).